 And along with some lovely new colours, I will also add... fingers!
 No offense to the fingerless mittens, but it just gets a little bit more classy, don't you think?

 Last but not least, I recently started a Bergslagsgatan page on Facebook.
 Go there and like it!

 Welcome to Bergslagsgatan!
-I'm Klara Bothén, a newly graduated artist/designer from Sweden.
-Bergslagsgatan is the label under which all of my creative and artistic work is contained - my platform.
+I'm Klara Bothén, a Swedish textile artist/designer based in Gothenburg.
+Bergslagsgatan is the platform upon which all of my creative work is contained.
 This blog is one of many ways of documenting my work, as well as it is a kind of ever expanding moodboard.
-I blog about on-going projects and what I do in general, because most of the time, the two are inseparable.
+For further and more frequent updates, visit me on Instagram!